microsoft/fluentui-blazor/src/Templates/README.md

 > **IMPORTANT!!**
 > Just as with the standard Blazor Web App template, Blazor will use SSR by default.
-If you want to have interactive components, make sure you add a rendermode to the app, page or component!</p>
+If you want to have interactive components, make sure you add a rendermode to the app, page or component!

 ## Installation
 Install the templates by running the command: